Interference dynamics of matter-waves of SU($N$) fermions: Self-heterodyne interferograms of SU( N ) fermions

 Properties of circulating current states can be detected through self-heterodyne phase detection protocols~\cite{eckel2014interferometric,corman2014quench,mathew2015self}.
 In these protocols, the ring is made to interfere with a quantum degenerate system at its center.
 During TOF expansion, the combined wavefunction (ring and center) evolves in time and interferes with itself giving rise to characteristic spiral interferograms~\cite{eckel2014interferometric,haug2018readout,pecci2021phase}.
 Topological features of the spiral pattern reveal information on the current's orientation and intensity.
 Furthermore, the angular momentum quantization of the current (quanta of rotations) is given by the number (or the order) of spirals and their orientation.

-Just like in the momentum distribution, the particles' statistics is reflected in the interference patterns.
+Just like in the momentum distribution, the particles' statistics are reflected in the interference patterns.
 Due to the Pauli exclusion principle, fermionic particles occupy distinct levels having different momenta associated to them.
 Hence, when the fermions start to circulate, the imparted phase gradient of the wavefunction couples to the various momenta.
 These different phases recombine giving rise to the spiral-like interference.
-The multiple momenta contributing to the interference pattern as well as the particle's statistics results in dislocations (radially segmenting lines) in the interferogram~\cite{pecci2021phase} (see Fig.~\ref{fig:interU0}).
+The multiple momenta contributing to the interference pattern as well as the particle's statistics results in dislocations (radially segmenting lines)~\cite{pecci2021phase} (see Fig.~\ref{fig:interU0}).
 Previously, we highlighted how the momentum distribution at zero interaction displays similarities for systems with equal $W=N_p/N$.
 Seeing as the features of the interferogram depend on the particle distribution, then one would expect that systems with commensurate and equal $W$, display interferograms with the same characteristics.
 In the following, we build up on the recent work on interferograms of SU(2) fermions at zero and weak interactions~\cite{pecci2021phase}, by generalizing to SU($N$) fermions and extending the analysis to the intermediate and strongly interacting regimes.
+We remark that DMRG cannot be applied to large interactions.
+Indeed, it is widely known that it has issues with convergence in this regime.
+Furthermore, the problem is exacerbated by multi-degenerate ground-states of SU$(N\!>\!2)$~\cite{chetcuti2021persistent}.
+Consequently, we opted to carry out the self-heterodyne analysis by considering SU(2) systems that can be addressed by exact diagonalization.
+Nonetheless, this does not hinder our analysis since as we shall see, interferograms with equal $W$ display similar characteristics.